About

 - if exit is weak, the governance bar has to rise

-- compassion does not require surrendering boundaries
+- compassion doesn't require surrendering boundaries

 - simplicity matters because normal people should be able to use the rules